 Puerto Plata Dominican Republic Travel Guide

-Known for its stunning crescent-shaped beach, Playa Sosúa, with calm, clear waters ideal for swimming and snorkeling.
+Known for its stunning crescent-shaped beach, Playa Sosúa, with calm, clear waters perfect for swimming and snorkeling.
 The town has a lively atmosphere, especially along its main street, with many restaurants, bars, and a vibrant nightlife.
 It has a different vibe from Puerto Plata, often more for independent travelers.

 Further opportunities to discover the region.